Do submit your CV!

 - Relevant work experience, in reverse chronological order.
 This is the most important section, as past experience will inform us about your potential for the position.
 Refer as much as possible to specific achievements e.g. size of team you have managed, length/budget/scope of projects you have worked on, gain in efficiency you have achieved etc.

-- Educational background, languages, training courses: mention only background which is relevant for the job (if you have a university degree, we guess you went through high school before that!).
+- Educational background, languages, training courses: mention only background which is relevant for the job.

 Format: keep it short, clear and concise